TDarkShadow/iheartnewvegas/setup.md

 - **Replace** will delete the installed mod, and install the new file.
 This option is generally recommended when installing a new version of the main file.
 - **Rename** will install the new file under a different name, as a separate mod.
 This option is generally recommended when installing multiple files that are unrelated to each other (as is the case of compilation pages that list many mini-mods).

-> By default, this guide will always ask users to download the main file from a Nexus page.
+> ℹ️ By default, this guide will always ask users to download the main file from a Nexus page.
 If different or more detailed instructions are required, they will be provided.

-> When necessary, the guide will ask you to merge, replace, or rename files in order to avoid issues.
+> ℹ️ When necessary, the guide will ask you to merge, replace, or rename files in order to avoid issues.

 ### Manual download installation